What Is a Wedding Planner Contract?

 The event date should have a detailed timeline, this way the wedding planner can organize exactly what happens on the day.

-The cancellation policy will outline what happens if the client cancels, if there is a non-refundable deposit, and details on a full refund if the wedding planner cancels.
+The cancelation policy will outline what happens if the client cancels, if there is a non-refundable deposit, and details on a full refund if the wedding planner cancels.

 Meaning ‘Force Superior’ in French, this clause will waive any liability should a natural or unavoidable catastrophe stop the wedding day or the planning of the wedding.
 This can affect wedding planner services and should always be included.